Gyms and leisure centres are closed, but you can still find ways to stay active, both at home and during your outdoors exercise.

 Outdoor exercise during coronavirus

-You must stay more than two metres from others and are also advised to:
+You must stay more than two metres from others not from your household, and are also advised to:

 - Wash your hands immediately on coming back in, using soap and water for at least 20 seconds or hand sanitiser.

 - Avoid touching anything while you’re out and about, including park benches, communal water fountains and outdoor gym equipment.
 If you live in a block of flats and need to pass through a shared area, avoid touching your face after touching communal door handles and clean your hands straightaway on re-entering.
 If you can take the stairs rather than the lift, you’ll avoid touching the lift button and you’ll get a bit more exercise in too.

 - Avoid anywhere crowded If you’ve got any flexibility with your schedule, choose times and places that are less likely to be popular, and where maintaining a safe distance from others will be easier.